HolyLab/HolyLabRegistry/README.md

       ```
       $ git cat-file -p master
       ```
-      In this case, every time master branch in the repository of the package is updated with new commit, you need to update this value also in this registry.
+      In this case, every time master branch in the repository of the package is updated with new commit, you need to update this git-tree-sha value also in this registry.
   - Add an entry of the package in Registry.toml file.
 As an example, add a below line if your package name is 'RFFT', directory name is also 'RFFT' and UUID is `3bd9afcd....`
     ```
     3bd9afcd-55df-531a-9b34-dc642dce7b95 = { name = "RFFT", path = "RFFT" }